-A couple of days ago, Kay Lenny released a video of himself riding a Naish Malolo hydrofoil SUP board which led to a lot of people wondering how a foil works.
+A couple of days ago, Kay Lenny released a video of himself riding a 12’6 Naish Malolo SUP Race board cut in half and mounted with a hydrofoil which led to a lot of people wondering how a foil works.
 We asked Cyril Garbous, owner of the FreeRide Attitude shop in the south of France and a pioneer in the foil segment to answer a few questions for us.

-TotalSUP: Hello Cyril, could you remind us what a hydrofoil is?
-In which other sports can one find this system?
+Hello Cyril, could you remind us what a hydrofoil is?
+In which other sports can one find such gear?

 Cyril Garbous: The most famous one is probably the Hydroptère, the French experimental hydrofoil trimaran which broke a lot of speed records.
 There is also the Moth foil which made the hydrofoil popular on a large scale.
 Hydrofoils have also been used in water sports such as kiteboarding and windsurfing.